Categories

 Since that could not be helped, it was an obvious opportunity to pause not for one night; but two, and meet Jenni for one of our now customary days of exploration in a new place.
 We had both been to Chester before; but not for ages and not properly.
 So that’s what we did.
 And, I have to say, it was an excellent choice.
 But first I had to get there.

-Upon leaving home in Hathersage, the most direct obvious and direct way to get up and over the first big hill, Mam Tor, at the western end of the Hope Valley, would be to cycle up the Winnats Pass.
+Upon leaving home in Hathersage, the most obvious and direct way to get up and over the first big hill, Mam Tor, at the western end of the Hope Valley, would be to cycle up the Winnats Pass.
 This is a spectacular small road that climbs very steeply up through a deep, dry limestone valley just beyond the tourist trap of Castleton.
 It substitutes for the old A625 main road up the side of Mam Tor, the “Shivering Mountain”, which was shaken into submission and closed to traffic for good in 1979.
 Major works were previously required to repair landslip damage in 1912, 1933, 1946, 1952 and 1966.
 The alternative Winnats Pass is a lovely little road; but it takes far too much traffic to make cycling up it a pleasure – or particularly safe – at any time.
 On a sunny Sunday in August, I wouldn’t want to go anywhere near it.
 Social media has attracted people from far and wide and you see them driving up and down with their phones held out of the car window.
 It’s way too popular and no longer a safe cycling option.
 However, there is a better option available called Mam Nick, which climbs up from the beautiful valley of Edale, to the north of Mam Tor.
 This challenging road is longer, windier, a little less brutal and much, much quieter.
 It also has breathtaking views of the surrounding hills and the valley beneath.
 It was a no brainer.

 It is a lovely ride all the way up beautiful Edale valley from Hope, between Lose Hill on the south side and the Kinder Scout plateau on the north.
 After 9 miles of gentle riding, I reached pretty Edale village, at the foot of Derbyshire’s highest and most rugged hills, and the start of the Pennine Way long distance footpath.
 This gruelling walk heads off 268 miles along the spine of northern England to Kirk Yetholm, just over the Scottish border, across some of England’s least hospitable country.
 It is not for the faint hearted.
 And nor is the bicycle ascent of Mam Nick that now reared above me.
 It doesn’t hold the fear it once did; but I still treat it with full respect, whether grinding my way up or flying down from the top.
 It is a proper mountain pass and not to be underestimated.
 But today it was most definitely to be enjoyed as well, and I even allowed myself a couple of photo stops, for journalistic purposes.
 Everywhere was looking quite stunning today.
 It must have looked even better to the paragliders above me.
 This is one of their regular haunts, and you often see the sky here full of dozens of brightly coloured parachutes.